TCannonx/final_year_project/README.md

 The repository is structured as follows:

 #### Code:
-Analysis_Notebook.ipynb: Main Notebook for Analysis
+**Analysis_Notebook.ipynb:** Main Notebook for Analysis
-fbref_scraping.ipynb: Notebook used to obtain fbref data using web scraping techniques
+**fbref_scraping.ipynb:** Notebook used to obtain fbref data using web scraping techniques
-questionnaire-analysis.ipynb: To analyse the results of the choices made by teh participants of the questionnaire
+**questionnaire_analysis.ipynb:** To analyse the results of the choices made by teh participants of the questionnaire
-Dahsboard.py: dashboarding app created as a result of the analysis
+**Dahsboard.py:** Dashboarding app created as a result of the analysis

 #### Datasets:
-all_leagues_s1_22.csv: Contains all player performance data used for the purpose of the analysis
+**all_leagues_s1_22.csv:** Contains all player performance data used for the purpose of the analysis
-manual_test.csv: manual testing dataset whcih was removed from the training and validation set to validate the finished models
+**manual_test.csv:** Manual Testing dataset which was removed from the training and validation set to validate the finished models
-players.csv: Player positional data provided by @Jase_Ziv83 on Twiitter
+**players.csv:** Player positional data provided by @Jase_Ziv83 on Twiitter